gotzl/ldparser/README.md

 Small tool to parse MoTec ld files.

-Primarily, this parser was written to parse telemetry information of ld files written by Assetto Corsa Competizione.
+Primarily, this parser was written to parse telemetry information of ld files written by Assetto Corsa Competizione, see also the related project ['acctelemetry']([https://github.com/gotzl/acctelemetry).
 However, the parser should work with other ld files as well.
 It was tested with the sample ld files that come with a MoTec Mi2 Pro installation as well as with files written by ACC.

 The decoding of the ld file is solely based on reverse engineering the binary data.